Gippsland PHN Board Directors govern the organisation in order to achieve its mission and strategic corporate plans.

 Committees: Latrobe and Baw Baw Clinical Council; Clinical Advisory Council; Clinical Governance and Performance Committee

 Kellie is recognised for her strong leadership in health, community services and governance.
 She is a well-respected community leader and influencer in Gippsland.

 Kellie served for many years as the Chair of the Latrobe Regional Hospital Board and is a long—serving Latrobe City Councillor and former Mayor.
 She has served on a range of state boards and committees, including Better Care Victoria, where she is the Chair of the health innovation and service improvement focused state-wide Consumer Advisory Committee.

 As the lead of O’Callaghan + Co, Kellie applies her significant experience as a board, strategy and governance consultant to assist organisations and individuals to harness the great depth of opportunity that exists when you develop trusted, connected and genuinely engaged relationships with stakeholders and networks.
 She gets straight to the heart of real and very practical ways individuals, organisations and communities can overcome challenges and develop robust governance approaches while embedding strength-led co- design into their planning, service delivery and innovation programs.

-Committees: Audit, Risk and Finance Committee; CEO Performance and Remuneration Committee
+Committees: Audit, Risk and Finance Committee; Director Independent Selection and Remuneration Committee